-With nearly four decades of progressive experience in the health-care system, Mike Villeneuve has worked in all the domains of nursing practice — direct care, administration, education, research and policy.
+With four decades of progressive experience in the health-care system, Mike Villeneuve has worked in all the domains of nursing practice — direct care, administration, education, research and policy.
 He was appointed chief executive officer of CNA in June 2017.
-He leads the Ottawa-based organization’s team and operations as it works for its more than 139,000 members across all 13 Canadian provinces and territories.
+He leads the Ottawa-based organization’s team and operations as it works for its more than 139,000 members across all 13 Canadian provinces and territories and hundreds of First Nations, Inuit and Métis communities.
 In his role, he is helping to implement a forward-leaning vision for professional nursing in Canada and the related services needed at CNA to support that transformation.
-He also serves as a member of the board of directors of the Canadian Nurses Foundation and, for 2017-2018, has been appointed as the virtual visiting scholar at the Dalhousie University school of nursing.

 One of three authors of CNA’s centennial history book, Mike also is author of Public Policy and Canadian Nursing: Lessons from the Field (2017), the first Canadian text focused on nursing and public policy.
-Mike lives in rural Eastern Ontario, where he is proud to serve as the vice-chair of the board of directors at Winchester District Memorial Hospital—one of Ontario’s highest-performing small community hospitals.
+Mike lives on unceded Algonquin territory in rural Eastern Ontario, where he is proud to serve as the Chair of the Board of Directors at Winchester District Memorial Hospital—one of Ontario’s highest-performing small community hospitals.